twilio-labs/mcp-te-benchmark/docs/control_instructions.md

 ### Task 3: Create a Queue and Task Filter

-Goal: Create a queue with a task filter that prevents routing tasks to workers in the "Bathroom" activity using MCP functions.
+Goal: Create a queue with a task filter that prevents routing tasks to workers in the "Bathroom" activity.

 Requirements:
 - Create a new queue with an appropriate name
 - Configure a task filter that prevents routing to workers with "Bathroom" activity in the new queue
 - Use the Activity Name or SID from Task 2
-- Use appropriate MCP functions for workflow and filter creation

 Success Criteria:
 - Workflow is created successfully